 Interpretation Guide

 This guide is intended to provide you information to help in interpreting your results.
-The guide is to be used with the one-page report, Student Ratings of Instructor's Communication Skills, you received in this packet.
+The guide is to be used with the one-page report of results.

 The five columns following the statements show the percent of your students who reported: 1) Definitely False; 2) More False than True; 3) In Between; 4) More True Than False; and 5) Definitely True.
 If a student did not respond to an item, they were not used in the calculations for that item.